The xMatters Agent and Integration Agent

 We encourage you to use the xMatters Agent for new integrations, rather than the Integration Agent, if at all possible.

-The Integration Agent currently supports some functionality that we're still working on adding to the xMatters Agent (such as buffering inbound requests from your system to xMatters and using Integrated Properties to query information to use in the xMatters user interface).
+Some functionality in the Integration Agent is still being added to the xMatters Agent (such as buffering inbound requests from your system to xMatters and using Integrated Properties to query information to use in the xMatters user interface).
 If this functionality is critical to you, then you might need to use the Integration Agent.

-- Initial configuration can be relatively complex, and may require a different approach or methods than the latest and greatest integrations built using the Integration Builder.
+- Initial configuration can be relatively complex, and may require a different approach than the latest and greatest integrations built using the Integration Builder.

 - Any subsequent modification to Integration Agent-based integrations or the configuration itself requires the developer or system admin to log into the host machine to make changes.